Surfaces of section for geodesic flows of closed surfaces

-In this setting, surfaces of section had important dynamical applications, among which we mention the following ones: they played a crucial role in Bangert-Franks-Hingston's proof \cite{Bangert:1993ue,Franks:1992wu,Hingston:1993wb} of the existence of infinitely many closed geodesics on every Riemannian 2-sphere; they were employed by Contreras-Oliveira \cite{Contreras:2004vh} in order to establish the existence of an elliptic closed geodesic on a $C^2$-generic Riemannian 2-sphere, by Contreras-Mazzucchelli \cite{Contreras:2021tg} in order to prove the $C^2$-structural stability conjecture for Riemannian geodesic flows of closed surfaces, and by Knieper-Schulz \cite{Knieper:2022tp} in order to characterize Anosov Riemannian geodesic flows of closed surfaces as the $C^2$-stably transitive ones.
+In this setting, surfaces of section had important dynamical applications, among which we mention the following ones: they played a crucial role in Bangert-Franks-Hingston's proof \cite{Bangert:1993ue,Franks:1992wu,Hingston:1993wb} of the existence of infinitely many closed geodesics on every Riemannian 2-sphere; they were employed by Contreras--Oliveira \cite{Contreras:2004vh} in order to establish the existence of an elliptic closed geodesic on a $C^2$-generic Riemannian 2-sphere, by Contreras--Mazzucchelli \cite{Contreras:2021tg} in order to prove the $C^2$-structural stability conjecture for Riemannian geodesic flows of closed surfaces, and by Knieper-Schulz \cite{Knieper:2022tp} in order to characterize Anosov Riemannian geodesic flows of closed surfaces as the $C^2$-stably transitive ones.

 While the above mentioned result in \cite{Contreras:2021vx} implies the existence of a Birkhoff section for ``most'' geodesic flows of closed Riemannian surfaces, it does not provide any information concerning the topology of such a Birkhoff section.
-In contrast, two celebrated results of Birkhoff \cite{Birkhoff:1917vm} provide explicit Birkhoff sections for two classes of geodesic flows: every positively curved Riemannian 2-sphere admits an embedded Birkhoff section diffeomorphic to an annulus, and any negatively curved Riemannian surface admits a Birkhoff section of genus one (see also \cite[Sect.~3]{Fried:1983uj}).
+In contrast, celebrated work of Birkhoff \cite{Birkhoff:1917vm} provides explicit Birkhoff sections for two classes of geodesic flows: every positively curved Riemannian 2-sphere admits an embedded Birkhoff section diffeomorphic to an annulus, and any negatively curved Riemannian surface admits a Birkhoff section of genus one (see also \cite[Sect.~3]{Fried:1983uj}).
 This paper is largely inspired by the work of Birkhoff.

-A simple closed geodesic $\gamma$ is called a \emph{waist}\footnote{In the literature, sometimes ``waist'' refers to a closed geodesic that is a local length minimizer in the free loop space, but is not necessary a simple closed geodesic.} when it is a local minimizer of the length functional over the free loop space.
 Our first main result provides specific Birkhoff sections for geodesic flows of closed surfaces that do not admit contractible simple closed geodesics without conjugate points.
 We refer the reader to Section~\ref{ss:conjugate_points} for the background on the classical notion of conjugate points.
+A simple closed geodesic $\gamma$ is called a \emph{waist}\footnote{In the literature, sometimes ``waist'' refers to a closed geodesic that is a local length minimizer in the free loop space, but is not necessary a simple closed geodesic.} when it is a local minimizer of the length functional over the free loop space.
+We recall that a non-degenerate simple closed geodesic is a waist if and only if it does not have conjugate points.